 Understanding households’ investment behaviour

 In the CHEETAH project, the micro level investigation concerns households (see project overview here).
-A large survey of 200 households each in eight EU member states will provide deeper insights into households’ responses to various energy efficiency policy measures such as energy labels or subsidies.
+A large demographically representative survey in eight EU member states will provide deeper insights into households’ responses to various energy efficiency policy measures such as energy labels or subsidies.